-- attendance at information sessions - submitting an application - · receiving confirmation of a placement into the course - supporting documentation from Unity College to validate student enrolment
+- attendance at information sessions - applying - receiving confirmation of a placement into the course - supporting documentation from Unity College to validate student enrolment

-There are limited numbers in many of these courses, so it is important that you complete an expression of interest by the given dates.
+There are limited numbers in many of these courses, so it is important that you complete an expression of interest by the dates given.
 Contact the VET Coordinator for further information.